Know the code and be safe on the mountain

 Pass Ages and Categories

+If you purchased a Military Pass, please send documentation to firstname.lastname@example.org.
 To qualify for a Military Season Pass, you must provide: Active, Ready Reserve, or Inactive Ready Reserve documentation.
 Acceptable Military documentation would be a copy of your orders, a copy of your pay stub, or a document showing you are a Disabled Veteran.
 To qualify for the EMS Season Pass, you must provide one of the following: state license, a EMT / Paramedic certification issued within the past 48 months, or an ID Card with their name and title on it.
 Retired First Responders can use a retiree ID card, retirement certificate, etc. Other occupations that qualify for the EMS pass - Fire and Law dispatchers, retired Law Enforcement, Wildland Firefighters, National registered EMT, Jailers.
 All require proper proof via email or in person when picking up the purchased pass.
-For any questions, please email firstname.lastname@example.org

 Half Payment Opt-In